Codecademy/docs/content/sql/concepts/math-functions/terms/power/power.md

   - 'paths/analyze-data-with-sql'
 ---

-The `POWER()` function in SQL is a mathematical function that calculates the power of a number.
+The **`POWER()`** function in SQL is a mathematical function that returns the value of a number raised to the power of another number.
 It is compatible with various SQL database systems such as MySQL, PostgreSQL, Oracle, and SQL Server.

 ## Syntax